rcompos/kubespray-and-pray/README.md

     `$ kubespray prepare --nodes k8s0 k8s1 k8s2 --etcds k8s0 k8s1 k8s2 --masters k8s0`

-    The file ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
+    The file ansible.cfg defines the inventory file as _~/.kubespray/inventory/inventory.cfg_.
 This will be the default inventory file when ansible is run.

-    If multiple network adapters are present on the nodes, then define the IP address to use by adding lines defining ansible\_ssh\_host and ip to top of file for each node.
-For example: *k8s0 ansible\_ssh\_host=10.117.31.20 ip=10.117.31.20*
+    If multiple network adapters are present on any node(s), then define the IP address to use by defining ansible\_ssh\_host and ip in the `all` group for each node.
+For example: _k8s0 ansible\_ssh\_host=10.117.31.20 ip=10.117.31.20_.
+See the inventory templates in `~/kubespray-and-pray/inventory`.

     Nodes may be added later by running the Kubespray _scale.yml_.

 3. Bootstrap ansible by installing Python.
-Note that ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
+Note that ansible.cfg defines the inventory file as _~/.kubespray/inventory/inventory.cfg_.
 This will be the default inventory file when ansible is run.
 Supply SSH password.

     `$ ansible-playbook bootstrap-ansible.yml -k -K`